andreasbm/weightless/README.md

 ### ➡️ Learn more

-If you are interested in learning more you can check out [Custom Element Best Practices](https://developers.google.com/web/fundamentals/web-components/best-practices).
+If you are interested in learning more you can check out [Custom Element Best Practices](https://developers.google.com/web/fundamentals/web-components/best-practices) and [Inclusive Components](https://inclusive-components.design/#components).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)](#contributors)